 * 1st/3rd Rosanna

 The last of these closed some time ago, leaving the Scout Halls without a Group.
-The 1st Rosanna Hall has been used for a while now as the District Hall - a meeting place for the District's Leaders, plus a place to store some District equipment.
+The 1st Rosanna Hall was used for a while as the District Hall - a meeting place for the District's Leaders, plus a place to store some District equipment.

 During 2006 a new Rover Crew was formed in Banyule District - Flinders Petrie was the name of a previously existing Crew, which was resurrected for the new one.
-The Rovers began meeting weekly in the 1st Rosanna Hall - each of the Rovers is a member of the Crew, but has ties back to their home Group, wherever that may be.
+The Rovers began meeting weekly in the 1st Rosanna Hall - each of the Rovers was a member of the Crew, but had ties back to their home Group, wherever that may be.

-In February, 2007, our current Akela, Wayne, who had decided to move on from another Cub Pack, was asked to start a new Cub Pack - Rosanna Cub Scouts - forming the first Youth Section of the new Rosanna Scout Group.
+In February, 2007, our current Akela, Wayne, moved on from another Cub Pack and was asked to start a new Cub Pack - Rosanna Cub Scouts - forming the first Youth Section of the new Rosanna Scout Group - to primarily serve Rosanna and Heidelberg.
 The new Cub Pack started operation on Tuesday, 13th March, 2007.

 Laura (Chil) who had been a Cub Scout Instructor at the same Pack as Wayne and was in the process of becoming a Leader, also moved across to Rosanna.
-Laura is also a Rover in the Flinders Petrie Rover Crew.
-She is currently undertaking her training as a Cub Scout Leader.
+Laura was also a Rover in the Flinders Petrie Rover Crew, and subsequently moved to the Lord Casey Rover Crew, with her Home Group being Rosanna.
+When she became too old for Rovers she focussed most of her Scouting activities on being a Leader at Rosanna.
+She had a stint as a Venturer Leader and then came back to Cubs.
+She's currently living in the UK for a couple of years - hopefully she'll come back as a Leader with us after that.

 Wayne (Akela) has been a Cub Scout Leader since Feb 1999, having also been a Cub Instructor and Scout Leader in the past, and has obtained his Wood Beads, meaning that he's completed all of his Leader training.
-He has also qualified as a Leader Trainer and as a Personal Leader Advisor, meaning that he helps train Leaders in the Region and can mentor new Leaders.
+He has also trained as a Leader Trainer and as a Personal Leader Advisor.

-Our Pack is very active and takes part in activities such as 'Cuboree' (Wayne has been a Line Leader at 3 Cuborees (1999, 2002 and 2005) and Laura worked at the 2005 Cuboree - each involving approximately 3,000 Cubs camping and doing tons of fun activities for 5 days).
-We also have Pack Holidays at such places as Gilwell Park (Gembrook), Pax Hill (Ballarat), Bay Park (Mt Martha), Clifford Park (Wonga Park) and others.
-We take part in District Camps at places such as Clifford Park, Rowallan (Riddells Creek) and activities such as 'Big Camp' - a huge 4 day camp north of Whittlesea which is usually held every 3 years and which our Pack has already attended in November 2007.
+Our Pack is very active and has taken part in activities such as Pack Holidays at such places as Pax Hill (Ballarat), Bay Park (Mt Martha), Eumeralla (Anglesea), Gilwell Park (Gembrook), Clifford Park (Wonga Park) and others.
+We take part in District Camps at places such as Clifford Park, Rowallan (Riddells Creek) and activities such as 'Big Camp' and Region Camp - a huge 4 day camp north of Whittlesea which is usually held every 3 years or so and which our Pack attended in November 2007 and again in 2013.
+Our Pack has also taken part in a number of Cuborees.

 Top